YunoHost-Apps/roundcube_ynh/doc/DISCLAIMER.md

 You can extend - or even override - the Roundcube configuration which is coming with this package in the file `conf/local.inc.php`.
 Do not edit the file `conf/config.inc.php` as future upgrades will overwrite it.

-## YunoHost specific features

-In addition to Roundcube core features, the following are made available with this package:

- * Synchronize your email aliases as identities in Roundcube
- * Install the [contextmenu](https://plugins.roundcube.net/packages/johndoh/contextmenu) and [automatic addressbook](https://plugins.roundcube.net/packages/sblaisot/automatic_addressbook) plugins by default
- * Allow to install the [CardDAV](https://plugins.roundcube.net/packages/roundcube/carddav) (address book) synchronization plugin at the installation - note that if you have installed Nextcloud or Baïkal, it will automatically add the corresponding and existing address book.
-* Support for PGP encryption with Enigma plugin by default.

 #### Multi-users support

 * Integrate with YunoHost users and SSO - i.e logout button, YunoHost users search